 NC-SARA Student Complaint Process (Non-Tennessee)

-Step One: Institutional Student Complaint Procedures and Contact
+Institutional Student Complaint Procedures and Contact

 Please refer to the Student Rights and Grievances section of the Academic Catalog and follow the procedures outlined therein.
-Per NC-SARA guidelines, “Student complaints relating to consumer protection laws offered under the terms and conditions of the State Authorization Reciprocity Agreement (SARA), must first be filed with the institution to seek resolution”.
+Per NC-SARA guidelines, “Student complaints relating to consumer protection laws offered under the terms and conditions of the State Authorization Reciprocity Agreement (SARA) must first be filed with the institution to seek resolution”.
 Questions may be directed to:

 Phone: 423-775-6596